BRETT-WIKI

 fb-faq-ergonomie-02-1

-A) On a normal chopping board, structured (right-handed) people work fairly centred in the middle and store the food that they are not working on, on the left-hand side, while on the right-hand side the cut food is more likely to be stored.
+A) On a normal chopping board, right-handed people work fairly centered in the middle and store the food they are not working on to the left, while the cut food is more likely stored on the right side.

-This is due to the fact that you always hold the food with your left hand and push it to the right after cutting with the knife blade.
+This is because you always hold the food with your left hand and push it to the right after cutting with the knife blade.

-B) Somewhere on the board there is a collection point for a certain amount of waste, which is always put into a second, bigger waste container, and a collection point for cuttings, which has to be transported regularly by hand into a suitable container outside the cutting board.
+B) Somewhere on the board there is a collection point for a certain amount of waste, which is always emptied into a second, larger waste container, and a collection point for cuttings, which must be regularly transferred by hand into a suitable container off the cutting board.

-Thus, one has a working direction running from left to right, while the working center is centred in the middle of the board.
+Thus, there is a working direction running from left to right, while the working center is focused in the middle of the board.

-The area A (the space between the chef and the work area) is almost completely unused, because otherwise cuttings or waste will fall off the board.
+Area A (the space between the chef and the work area) is almost completely unused because otherwise cuttings or waste would fall off the board.

-The rear half of the workstation is divided into a working area, a storage area for cut material still to be processed, processed cuttings and waste.
-Salt, spices and small ingredients are draped freely on the worktop in alternating divisions.
+The rear half of the workstation is divided into a working area, a storage area for cut material yet to be processed, processed cuttings, and waste.
+Salt, spices, and small ingredients are freely scattered on the worktop in alternating sections.

-We are all aware of any problems that may arise with this setup:
+We are all aware of the problems that can arise with this setup:

-Mixing of cuttings and waste due to no clean separation of the storage zones,
+Mixing of cuttings and waste due to no clear separation of storage zones,

-a time-consuming and cumbersome transport by hand to a pan or other container and a frequently overloaded working area.
+a time-consuming and cumbersome hand transport to a pan or other container and a frequently overloaded work area.

 THE NEW WAY OF COOKING: INTUITIVE STRUCTURE AND ORDER

-The layout of the work zones at a our board is quite different:
+The layout of the work zones on our board is quite different:

-While the working zones remain basically the same, the way in which the zones are distributed in the available workspace changes fundamentally.
+While the working zones basically remain the same, the way the zones are distributed in the available workspace changes fundamentally.

 fb-faq-ergonomie-03-1